 - A. CLAIMS PROCESS: The County Judge shall account for all claims against the County. - 1.
 All claims for payment from the County shall be filed in writing with the County Judge. - 2.
 Each claim shall be recorded by date, receipt and purchase order number and presented to the Fiscal Court at its next meeting. - 3.
 Each order of Fiscal Court approving a claim shall designate the budget fund and classification from which the claim will be paid, and each warrant shall specify the budget fund and classification. - B. PREAPPROVED: The payroll for County officials and regular County employees and recurring utility expenses are hereby preapproved. - 1.
 Other recurring expenses may be preapproved by the Fiscal Court. - C. SIGNATURES: The depositor of Calloway County funds shall not honor any expenditure on the County unless it is signed by both the County Judge and the County Treasurer.
 In the absence of the County Judge, the Deputy County Judge may sign. - D. DAILY DEPOSITS: All offices collecting county or state monies shall utilize a daily deposit in an interest drawing account until settlement is made to the Commonwealth and County.
-County fees shall be remitted to the County no later than the 10th day of each month following the month of collection unless a written waiver is given by Fiscal Court. - E. COUNTY PROPERTY: No official or employee shall use any County property for non-County business, nor shall they permit the use of any publicly owned or supported property for personal convenience or private advantage, unless such use has been formally authorized by a resolution of Fiscal Court. - 1.
+County fees shall be remitted to the County no later than the 10th day of each month following the month of collection unless a written waiver is given by the Fiscal Court. - E. COUNTY PROPERTY: No official or employee shall use any County property for non-County business, nor shall they permit the use of any publicly owned or supported property for personal convenience or private advantage, except as expressly permitted under County policy and approved by the County Judge Executive. - 1.
 Definition: County property includes any item that has been purchased, inventoried, donated or acquired due to business related activities by or to the Calloway County Fiscal Court.
 This includes, but is not limited to cell phones, laptops, tablets, keys, vehicles, office supplies, furniture, tools, equipment, materials, gasoline, etc. - a.
 The only means by which an employee may take possession of county property is through purchase at a county surplus auction. - 2.
 Employee Separation: In the event that an employee separates from Calloway County Fiscal Court, all County property must be returned within 2 business days after their last day of employment.
 All County property must be returned to the employee's supervisor or the Human Resource Department. - 3.
-Damage or Destruction: Any County employee discovered to be causing damage to, or destruction of County property or equipment, either through willfulness or negligence, shall be required to pay all costs of repairs or replacement of the property and may be subject to discipline, up to and including dismissal.
+Damage or Destruction: Any County employee discovered to be causing damage to, or destruction of County property or equipment, either through willfulness or negligence,

-- 4. Responsibility: Each office holder or supervisor is responsible for the equipment that is used in their office.
+- shall be required to pay all costs of repairs or replacement of the property and may be subject to discipline, up to and including dismissal. - 4.
+Responsibility: Each office holder or supervisor is responsible for the equipment that is used in their office.
 An inventory list of each office's equipment that costs more than \$500.00 is to be kept current.
 A copy of the list shall be sent to the County Judge's office annually or as any changes are made.
-The inventory should include such information as the Date Purchased, Cost, item Description Make, Model, Year, Model Number or Vin Number and Location/ Department where item will be used. - a.
+The inventory should include such information as the Date Purchased, Cost, item Description Make, Model, Year, Model Number or Vin Number and Location/ Department where the item will be used. - a.
 When items are removed from inventory, a record should be kept of the Disposition Reason and Disposition Date. - 5.
-Accident: Employees must report any accident, theft or damage involving county property to the department supervisor and to the individual in the Judge's office responsible for insurance, regardless of the extent of damage or lack of injuries.
-Such reports must be made as soon as possible but no later than 24 hours after the incident.
-Employees are expected to cooperate fully with authorities in the event of an accident.
-However, employees should make no voluntary statement other than in reply to questions of investigating officers.
+Accident: All accidents, theft, or damage involving County property must be reported in accordance with the procedures outlined in Section 5.8(D, 5). of this Code.
+Employees are expected to report incidents immediately and cooperate fully with the authorities.